 - Urodynamic pressure uses a meter to find out how much pressure needs to be on your bladder for you to pee.
 It also tests your flow rate.
 This test can show whether an enlarged prostate is blocking the flow out of your bladder.

 Cystoscopy.
 This test lets the doctor see inside your urethra and bladder.
 You will first get medicine so you don't feel pain.
-You might be given something so you aren’t awake during the test.
+You are usually awake for this quick procedure.
+There may be mild discomfort, which the local anesthesia helps with.

 The doctor will insert a tube called a cystoscope through your urethra into your bladder.
 The tube has a lens on one end that lets them look for problems inside your urinary tract.

 Transrectal ultrasound.
 An ultrasound uses sound waves to make a picture of your prostate gland.
 It can show whether it is enlarged or you have a tumor.
 You can have this test at your doctor's office or a hospital.

 A technician will insert a thin device called a transducer into your rectum.
 As the device moves around, it will show different parts of your prostate.

 Biopsy.
 For this test, you will first get medicine so you don't feel any pain.
 The doctor will use an ultrasound, CT, or MRI scan to see your prostate gland.
 They will then use a needle to take a piece of tissue.
 The sample will be sent to a lab where a technician will look at it under a microscope to see whether it is cancerous.

 Talk to your doctor about your test results.
 Make sure you understand what they mean and how they will affect your treatment.